drewkerrigan/riak-elixir-client/README.md

 #### Setup

 Datatypes require the use of bucket-types.
-Maps, sets, and counters can be used as top-level bucket-type datatypes; Registers and flags may only be used within maps.
+Maps, sets, counters, and hyper-log-logs can be used as top-level bucket-type datatypes; Registers and flags may only be used within maps.

-The following examples assume the presence of 3 datatype enabled bucket-types.
+The following examples assume the presence of 4 datatype enabled bucket-types.
 You can create these bucket-types by running the following commands on a single Riak node in your cluster:

 Bucket-Type: `counters`